Back to Blogs

 Category PEO (Professional Employer Organization) HRO (Human Resource Outsourcing)

-Payroll Processing Payroll processed under the PEO’s EIN, which may reduce SUTA tax rates and simplify filings.
-Payroll processed under your company’s EIN, maintaining your existing tax rates.
+Payroll Processing Processed under the PEO’s EIN, potentially lowering SUTA rates and simplifying multi-state payroll.
+Processed under your company’s EIN, maintaining your existing payroll tax structure.

-Control Level Moderate — the PEO sets benefits and compliance frameworks, while you manage daily operations.
-Full control over HR strategy, vendors, and internal processes.
+Control Level Moderate control.
+PEO manages compliance frameworks; you manage operations and culture.
+Full control.
+You retain complete authority over HR strategy and internal processes.

-Best For Small to mid-sized businesses (10–100 employees) seeking full-service HR and compliance management.
-Larger organizations (100+ employees) with in-house HR teams that need scalable support.
+Best For SMBs (10–100 employees) seeking comprehensive HR outsourcing with shared compliance responsibility.
+Larger companies (100+ employees) with internal HR teams needing scalable support services.

-Choose a PEO if you want comprehensive support with shared liability.
-Choose an HRO if you need targeted help while keeping full control and already have HR infrastructure in place.
+Choose a PEO if you want comprehensive HR support with shared liability.
+Choose an HRO if you need targeted help while maintaining control and already have an in-house HR department.

 How do PEO and HRO costs compare?[toc=Cost Comparison]